 The more times you answered “yes,” the more likely it is that you suffer from migraine headaches.
 Identification of the type of headache is crucial to treatment.

 Migraines and headaches are commonly triggered by head and neck pains such as those associated with TMD.
 If a trigger is un-treated, the pain may become chronic, and centralized within the nervous system and thus more difficult to treat.

 Many medications help to control the activity in this area.
 Therefore, many patients with TMJ problems, migraine or tension type headaches have significant relief from their headaches when jaw pain or other head or neck pain is reduced.
 It is our philosophy to limit the amount of input in this area to ultimately help patients with their pain management.

-Our headache and pain management doctors, Dr. Stan Farrell, Dr. Antonia Teruel, and Dr. Randy McDaniel are the best-qualified doctors in the country for treating head pain.
-Their state-of-the-art treatments are proven to alleviate pain over the long term without the dangers of addiction to prescribed medications.
+Our headache and pain management doctors, Dr. Stan Farrell and Dr. Antonia Teruel, have extensive training and are highly qualified in the area of treating head pain.
+Their state-of-the-art treatments are proven to alleviate pain over the long-term without the complications of addiction to prescribed medications.